karkman/Physalia_EnvMetagenomics_2023/exercises.md

     -T 4
 ```

+**Annotate marker genes**

-Annotate marker genes.
-These are used to estimate the completeness and redundancy of bins in anvi'o.
+These are used to estimate the completeness and redundancy of bins in `anvi'o`.

 ```bash
 anvi-run-hmms \